 |Module is taught during the following terms

-This module is designed to encourage students to reflect critically upon the nature of organizations, the nature of management and upon their practices as managerial practitioners.
-In particular the module encourages students to reconsider many of the key aspects of management and organization that are, so often, taken-for-granted and in so doing provides students with an understanding of core debates that shape the management of people in organizations.
-The module invites participants to reflect upon the assumptions that shape their own managerial practice.
+This module is designed to encourage students to think and reflect upon the nature of managing people and organisations.
+In particular, the module encourages students to consider many of the key human aspects of management that are, so often, taken for granted and in so doing provides students with an understanding of core issues that shape the management of organisational performance.
+Building upon an awareness of these key debates, the module invites participants to analyse workforce issues that shape their management practice.

 Learning and Teaching Methods

 The module consists of 10 three-hour sessions delivered over 10 weeks in the Spring term.
 Students will be encouraged to engage in participative learning, presentations, case studies and intensive group-work